Books by Kirsten Pursell

 The Unabridged Life of Missy Kinkaid

-Missy Kinkaid has always been the light of Sullivan’s Island—bold, unapologetic, and the beating heart of her family, friends, and Scarlet’s Harlots, the renegade divorced women changing the...
+Missy Kinkaid has always been the light of Sullivan’s Island—bold, unapologetic, and the emotional center of her family, her friendships, and the renegade group of divorced women known as Scarlet’s Harlots.
+But when the death of her estranged mother sends her into an unexpected breakdown in the cereal aisle, Missy is forced to confront the...

 Read more